ezraaslan/Markov-Machine/README.md

 Run the program interactively:

 Go to the releases page and click on the Markov_Generator.exe to run.
 It takes a minute to load once you run it in the terminal -- don't worry, it should still work.
+The Runtime Warning about ddgs() is NOT AN ERROR -- is just appears on the screen with the version of the search library I have implemented.
+For the demo, type in a simple question ('What is a capybara?') and enter a state size like 3.
+Set the min word count to something like 20 or 30 (it can support more words, it just might take longer to generate).
+NOTE: this version of the .exe (v1.0.0) does not include the recent changes I have made by implementing an AI model to parse the text because it would require the user to download the model separately, so just know that the text might not be the most sensical ouput you have ever seen :).
+However, the current version I have (and will update soon) is much better at generating text.